What to Do After You Match Into Residency — Next Steps

 This is a nice gesture that can start your multi-year relationship off right.
 Express enthusiasm at the thought of training with the program and appreciation for the chance to become the doctor you’ve always known you could be.

 This step applies whether or not you received a match at your ideal placement.
-At the very least, you will be spending your intern year with this program, and you want to kick it off with genuine positivity, gratefulness, and enthusiasm.
+At the very least, you will spend your intern year with this program, and you want to kick it off with genuine positivity, gratitude, and enthusiasm.

 5 | Begin the Onboarding Process